jacqueline-walsh/chef-mate/README.md

 Throughout the development each section / function and action was tested visually within the chrome browser to ensure that the feature was implemented correctly.
 Bugs with variables were initially investigated via either a print() or by using ipdb, (to install use `$ pip3 install ipdb`) and `import ipdb; ipdb.set_trace()` placed at the source of the problem.
 Both solutions output to the terminal.

+[W3C html Validation](https://validator.w3.org) - all html files have been validate, however errors were found due to the jinja templating
+[W3C CSS Validation](https://jigsaw.w3.org/css-validator/) - all style sheets have been validated

 For testing GET and POST request between the application and database [Postman](https://www.getpostman.com)

 Visual Studio Code was the text editor of choice for the application.
 The following extensions were installed for the project to assist testing and debugging: